 Although it’s one of the most popular seasons of the year, many Dullstroom hotels and lodges run a variety of specials over winter.
-Walkersons Hotel & Spa, in particular, are currently running three exclusive accommodation specials: Stay 2 nights and get 15% off, stay 3 nights and get 20% off, or stay 4 nights and get 25% off.
+Walkersons Hotel & Spa, in particular, are currently running three exclusive accommodation specials: Save 30% on a 2-night weekend stay, save 40% on a mid-week stay, and a self-catering special.
 To find out more about these exciting offers, visit our Specials page.

 9) The Decadent Dining

 One of the best ways to warm your body up in winter is with a steaming bowl of soup or stew, and in Dullstroom there various are places to do just that.
-As well as the Misty Trout, some popular restaurants in the town include Mrs Simpson’s, the Duck and Trout Restaurant, the Mayfly Restaurant & Cocktail Bar, The Coachman, and Art of Food.
+As well as the Flying Scotsman and Terrace, some popular restaurants in the town include Mrs Simpson’s, the Duck and Trout Restaurant, the Mayfly Restaurant & Cocktail Bar, The Coachman, and Art of Food.